ThingPulse/esp32-spotify-remote/README.md

 - **Designed for ESP32 + TFT Touch**
   - Built using PlatformIO and Arduino
   - Touch event handling for UI buttons and screen navigation
-  - Takes advantage of ESP32 dual-core architecture: UI logic runs on one core, while background tasks (e.g., album art refresh) run on the other
+  - Takes advantage of ESP32 dual-core architecture: UI logic runs on one core and background song and album art refreshing runs on the other

 - **Extensible Design**
   - Modular architecture allows easy addition of new Views (UI screens)